Form Controls

 ]);

-We pass the array of items as the third parameter, or by the setItems() method.
+Pass the array of offered items as the third parameter or using the setItems() method.

-The element automatically checks that there has been no forgery and that the selected items are actually one of the offered ones and have not been disabled.
+The control automatically checks that no forgery occurred and that the selected items are indeed among the offered ones and were not disabled.
 The getRawValue() method can be used to retrieve submitted items without this important check.

-When default values are set, it also checks that they are one of the offered items, otherwise it throws an exception.
-This check can be turned off with checkDefaultValue(false).
+When setting default selected items, it also checks that they are among the offered ones, otherwise it throws an exception.
+This check can be disabled using checkDefaultValue(false).

-If you are submitting a form using the GET method, you can choose a more compact data transfer method that saves on the size of the query string.
-This is activated by setting the HTML attribute of the form:
+If you are submitting the form using the GET method, you can choose a more compact data transfer method that saves query string size.
+Activate it by setting an HTML attribute on the form:

 $form->setHtmlAttribute('data-nette-compact');